Paul V. McNutt: Indiana

-McNutt was very involved in joining the state to the new federal welfare programs.
+Ideologically liberal, McNutt was very involved in joining the state to the new federal welfare programs.
 Legislation was passed to allow the state to participate in Social Security and worker's unemployment programs.
 Additionally, he was most active in pursuing federal jobs and created the administrative framework necessary for Indiana to participate in the Works Progress Administration programs.
 More than 75,000 Hoosiers were working in the government program before he left office.
 This created a massive patronage system that made McNutt one of the most powerful governors in the state's history.

 McNutt earned the reputation of an old-style machine politician by using the reorganization of state government to oust his opponents, both Republican and Democratic, from state jobs and by forcing state employees to pay two percent of their salaries to the Indiana Democratic Party.
 The "Two Percent" club scandals would hinder McNutt's chances of obtaining a place on the 1940 and 1944 national tickets.
 The system for exclusive franchises for beer distribution were sold to his campaign contributors who in turn made large donations to him and the party.
 He also had the legislature postpone the 1933 municipal elections as a cost-saving measure, adding an extra year to the terms of local officials, a majority of whom were Democrats.
 McNutt took up the cause of getting John Dillinger paroled from the Michigan City State Penitentiary.
 He submitted a false record of Dillinger's criminal and prison activities and excluded two letters from law enforcers.
 Dillinger was granted clemency and later was named the first "Public Enemy Number One."

 McNutt also took up the cause of welfare reform.
 The new welfare laws passed effectively made charitable giving by the government an entirely state level controlled operation.
 Previously, local governments had been in charge of identifying needs and carrying out relief.
 McNutt began his term with the support of several key labor groups, but soon lost that support.
 Although McNutt's administration curtailed the use of court injunctions to prevent labor picketing, McNutt did not hesitate to declare martial law in eleven coal-mining counties where major violence accompanied union efforts to organize the miners.
 In all, McNutt called out the Indiana National Guard three times in response to labor-related violence.

 In the 1934 mid-term elections, Republicans gained seats in both houses of the General Assembly and narrowed the Democratic majority.
 They began an attempt to rein in McNutt's power by creating a merit system to limit McNutt's control of the current patronage system.
 Publicly, McNutt supported the legislation, but once enacted it had very little effect on the operation of the government as many parts were simply ignored.
 Over time though, the system was gradually implemented in some state bureaus.